mpdf/mpdf.github.io/paging/page-breaks.md

 <td>&lt;pagebreak&gt;</td>
 <td>Always "cloneall" if a change in page size or margins is specified.

-Otherwise page break type is determined by value of configurable variable: $this-&gt;defaultPagebreakType.
+Otherwise page break type is determined by value of configurable variable: $this->defaultPagebreakType.
 Default is "cloneall".

 Default can be overridden by attribute "page-break-type" e.g. &lt;pagebreak page-break-type="clonebycss" /&gt;</td>
 </tr>